 Suggestions for plants to be grown on the banks of One Mile Creek.
 Called a riparian buffer, the plants improve water quality by slowing the flow of water over the land, allowing it to infiltrate into the soil.
 Buffers also provide habitat, increasing biodiversity.
 The vegetation removes sediment and pollution, such as fertilizers, pesticides, bacteria and even road salt.

 We have a tradition in Niagara on the Lake of private landowners taking efforts to further natural conservation.
 If you have a property adjacent to One Mile Creek, there are some simple but effective ways to help improve water quality.

 A group of neighbourhood volunteers has created a pollinator garden at the entrance to the Heritage Trail at Paffard and Charlotte Streets, on the upper reaches of One Mile Creek.

-A group of 40 volunteers from Unilever Canada converged on the Town park at King and John Streets on June 8 to spend an hour weeding the areas planted in 2020 with native trees and shrubs.
+Volunteers from Unilever Canada converged on the Town park at King and John Streets to spend an hour weeding the 2020 plantings.

-The pollinator garden at the corner of John and King streets initiated by Friends of One Mile Creek (FOMC) in 2016 is flourishing after five years.
+The pollinator garden at the corner of John and King streets initiated by Friends of One Mile Creek continues to flourish.

 Mulch helps new plantings of native trees and shrubs in the public park at King and John Streets.